This post may contain affiliate links. Please read our disclosure policy.

-This pork chops with cream of mushroom soup recipe will become a family favorite the first time you make it!
+My fork-tender Baked Pork Chops with Cream of Mushroom Soup recipe will become a family favorite the first time you make it!
 Millions of readers can’t be wrong, and this recipe has been in our top ten for over a decade.
-Perfect for weeknight meals or special occasions, this recipe is a delicious twist on traditional pork dishes that everyone will love.
+Perfect for weeknight meals or special occasions, this smothered pork chop recipe is a delicious twist on traditional pork dishes that everyone will love.

-You’ll think you’ve been transported back to your Mama’s kitchen with a plate full of pork chops and gravy — but with a quicker, easier, and tastier recipe to get you there.
+You’ll think you’ve been transported back to your Mama’s kitchen with a plate full of these creamy, juicy pork chops.
+This is comfort food made easy!

 I hope you make this recipe.
 I think you’ll love it!